Project

 History

-#1 Updated by Dave Vieglais about 14 years ago
+#1 Updated by Dave Vieglais over 14 years ago

 from Jones: I think we should also consider use of the BSD license, which is significantly simpler than the Apache license, and grants wider latitude to others to use the licenses.
 One major difference is in the patent claim release in Apache 2.0, which might be useful (and is orthogonal to copyright).